-- The GTLSCA provides OCSP services in compliance with RFC 6960 and RFC 5019, and the URL of the GTLSCA OCSP service is contained in the authority information access extension of the subscriber certificates. - 2.
-An OCSP request accepted by GTLSCA shall contain the following information: - Protocol version - Target certificate identifier: It contains the hash algorithm, the hash of the issuer's distinguished name, the hash of the issuer's public key, and the serial number of the target certificate. - 3.
-The OCSP response issued by the OCSP responder of the GTLSCA shall contain the following basic fields:
+- GTLSCA provides OCSP services in compliance with RFC 6960 and RFC 5019, and the URL of the GTLSCA OCSP service is contained in the authority information access extension of the subscriber certificates. - 2.
+An OCSP request accepted by GTLSCA shall contain the following information: - Protocol version - Target certificate identifier - 3.
+An OCSP response, issued by the OCSP responder, at a minimum consists of a responseStatus field indicating the processing status of the prior request.
+If the value of responseStatus is 'successful', the OCSP response must further include the other fields as follows: